xinyixuu/nanoGPT/factorization_util/README.md

 - If the matrix path is not provided, the script will generate a random matrix with a shape of `(50000, 384)` for factorization.
 - Ensure that your environment is set up to access Vizier services.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` provides an overview of the script's functionality, instructions on how to install dependencies, details on command-line arguments, and example usage.